How many MPs have sent no-confidence letters over Boris Johnson and who are they?

 Anne Marie Morris

-The Newton Abbot MP, she had the whip restored after it was removed in January for her decision to support an opposition move to cut VAT on energy bills.
+The Newton Abbot MP, Ms Morris had the whip restored after it was removed in January for her decision to support an opposition move to cut VAT on energy bills.

 She said: “Over the latter half of 2021, I became increasingly concerned with some of the directions being taken by the Government, especially with regard to Covid-19 policy.